apache/ofbiz-framework/README.md

 `gradlew clean build`

-#### Create a custom component in hot-deploy

-Create a new custom component.
-The following project parameters are passed:

-- componentName: mandatory
-- componentResourceName: optional, default is the value of componentName
-- webappName: optional, default is the value of componentName
-- basePermission: optional, default is the UPPERCASE value of componentName

-`gradlew createComponent -PcomponentName=Custom`

-`gradlew createComponent -PcomponentName=Custom -PcomponentResourceName=Custom -PwebappName=customweb -PbasePermission=MYSECURITY`

 #### Create an admin user account

 Create an admin user with login name MyUserName and default password